 - Review each of your three credit reports at least once a year.
 It's easy, and it's free.
 Learn how to order and review credit reports here.

-- Protect your computer with strong passwords, encryptions, firewalls, antivirus, and anti-spyware.
+- Protect your computer and mobile devices with strong passwords, encryptions, firewalls, antivirus, and anti-spyware.

-- Look out for calls from debt collectors about a debt that isn't yours.
+- Beware for calls from debt collectors about a debt that isn't yours.